 So I flew to New Jersey.
 And back to St. Louis.
 Instead of getting in at 4:00 pm, I got in just before midnight.
 The subway had stopped running and so I had to pay for a cab to get to my dorm— and I ended up having to call a friend to come out and meet me with their wallet to spot me some cash since I didn’t have enough on me and didn’t have a credit card.

 Oh, and of course my luggage didn’t make it.
 My luggage was well-tagged and at the airport I filled out a special claim form describing it and giving my local address, since Delta and American both have policies about returning late luggage to your doorstep for free.
 Normally that occurs within 24 hours, so when after two or three days it still hadn’t shown up I started to panic.
 I called both airlines, and neither of them wanted to take responsibility for it; Delta told me that since my bags ultimately arrived in St. Louis via American Airlines I should take it up with them, but American Airlines said that it was Delta’s responsibility to deliver the luggage since my ticket had been through them.
-I gave them a few more days and finally just got a friend to drive me to the airport, walked in, looked into the American Airlines lost luggage room, took my bag and, with a final departing word about the idiocy of their system ("If it’s Delta’s responsibility to get it to me, why don’t you get it to them???), finally brought my stuff home.posted about 4 years ago
+I gave them a few more days and finally just got a friend to drive me to the airport, walked in, looked into the American Airlines lost luggage room, took my bag and, with a final departing word about the idiocy of their system ("If it’s Delta’s responsibility to get it to me, why don’t you get it to them???), finally brought my stuff home.posted over 4 years ago

-oh man, those are both terrible stories! and i absolutely hate how airlines never want to take responsibility for luggage getting lost. i have never had to deal with that before but sometimes i feel it might be safer to mail or fedex my stuff to home or where ever, heh.posted about 4 years ago
+oh man, those are both terrible stories! and i absolutely hate how airlines never want to take responsibility for luggage getting lost. i have never had to deal with that before but sometimes i feel it might be safer to mail or fedex my stuff to home or where ever, heh.posted over 4 years ago